Flybell/web_to_obsidian/README.md

 title:: The God of Winds
 ```

 Why both?
 It is important to keep in mind that YAML is invalidated when there are ":" symbols in your text.
 Therefore, I put longer texts (titles, abstracts, etc., under the YAML just in case there's a : in there.).
+Read the Dataview documentation to learn more.

+## The target website of my script & samples

+To simplify things, here's the use case.
+A dummy target website dummy.site.com has a list of members profile links.
+Imagine that when you click on each member's link, you will see a list of links to the projects the person is leading.
+I want to create, in my local Obsidian database, a note for each person and a note for each project, with each project containing a wikilink that goes back to the person.
+Then, when I am looking at the person file, there will be a backlink to all the projects it's associated with.

 See sample People (First Last.md) and Project (First Last-2022-10-10.md) files for examples of the final output.